rwynn/monstache-site/src/advanced.md

 ```

 The snippet above will route these documents to the `company` index in Elasticsearch instead of the
-default of `test.company`.
+default of `test.company`, if you didn't specify a namespace, it'll route all documents to indexes named as the collection only without the database _db_._collection_ (mongodb) => _collection_ (elasticsearch).
 Also, instead of using `company` as the Elasticsearch type, the type
 attribute from the document will be used as the Elasticsearch type.
 Finally, if the type is
 employee then the document will be indexed as a child of the branch the person belongs to.

 We can throw away the type and branch information by deleting it from the document before returning
 since the type information will be stored in Elasticsearch under `_type` and the branch information
 will be stored under `_parent`.

 The example is based on the Elasticsearch docs for [parent-child](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html)

+More on updating the namespace name, check the [Delete Strategy](/config/#delete-strategy) and there is a change of the default behviour in v4.4.0 & v3.11.0

 ## Routing